ncatlab/nlab-content/pages/446.md

 ## Division allegories and power allegories

 A **distributive allegory** is an allegory whose hom-posets have finite joins that are preserved by composition.
 Thus a distributive allegory is locally a [[lattice]].
+The category of maps in a unitary tabular distributive allegory is a [[pre-logos]], and conversely the bicategory of relations in a pre-logos is a unitary tabular distributive allegory.

 A **division allegory** is a distributive allegory in which composition on one (and therefore the other) side has a right adjoint (left or right division).
 That is: given $r \colon A \to B$ and $s \colon A \to C$, there exists $r/s \colon B \to C$ such that